ocamllabs/icfp2016-blog/ML/compiling-with-continuations-a.md

 Conclusion:
 * Upstreaming JWA convention to LLVM.
 * More implementation detail in a tech report and applying this to SML/NJ in the future.

+## Q&A

+*Q:* LLVM seems like a lot of work for just 10% performance.
+*A:* nofib in ghc is similar since we want good benchmarks.
+In this case though wanted all benchmarks since it is both preliminary and also attempting to measure tail call cost specifically.

+*Q: (spj):* LLVM sees non idiomatic code since it gets CPS transformed code from Manticore.
+Can we get more idiomatic code to LLVM so it can have a better chance.
+*A:* Many of LLVM's analyses are loop analysis but many of our loops are tail calls so they wont work.
+Otherwise this is true since we want to use LLVM as a code generator and not an optimiser.
+There is a mismash between C calls and JWA though.

+*Q: (sdolan):* Can we use deep calls with JWA instead of using CPS?
+*A:* considered it but is a wip